mvonherrmann-bit/project_groupB/README.md

 ### Stand Up Meeting:
 * Meeting #1 Sep 13: Brainstorming, initiate the project, sharing background and identified user stories
-* Meeting #2 Sep 15: Finishing draft of pitch, user stories, working hour estimation, velocity and user stories
+* Meeting #2 Sep 15: Finishing draft of pitch, user stories, working hour estimation, velocity and user stories, and preparation for project requirement A presentation
 * Meeting #3 Sep 23: Update progression and challenges
-* Meeting #4 Oct 06: Update milestone#1 for project requirement A
+* Meeting #4 Oct 06: Update milestone#1 for project requirement B and preparing the presentation
 * Meeting #5 Oct 13: Update progression and agree to use Flask
 * Meeting #6 Oct 16: Update progression and challenges, brainstorming to solve the problems
 * Meeting #7 Oct 21: Update progression and challenges, the list of restaurants in Orange county
 * Meeting #8 Oct 28: Update progression and challenges, pin map, username / password database
-* Meeting #9 Oct 31: Update progression and challenges, pytest and installing the packages
+* Meeting #9 Oct 31: Update progression and challenges, pytest and installing the packages, and prepating the project requirement C presentation

 ### Functional and Test Code:
 * Test load URL index